adamatan/cfp-submissions/think-functions.md

 # Topics covered
 * Taxi app for driverless cars: Why do we choose Virtual Machines and Containers?
-* Advatages of building an app from functions
+* Advantages of building an app from functions
 * Architectural review and services
 * Code!
   *